-The Associate Dean of Students or his/her designee conducts administrative hearings of alleged violations of a more serious nature, multiple violations, or violations that occur outside of the residence halls.
+The Associate Dean of Students/Director of Campus Involvement or his/her designee conducts administrative hearings of alleged violations of a more serious nature, multiple violations, or violations that occur outside of the residence halls.
 This disciplinary officer may dispose of the matter administratively, or refer the case to his/her designee, or the Student Accountability Board for adjudication.